squaretriangle/RAT-via-Telegram/README.md

 Windows Remote Administration Tool via Telegram (Python 2.7) | Originally created by <a href="http://github.com/Ritiek">Ritiek</a>, Forked and modified by <a href="http://github.com/mvrozanti">mvrozanti</a>

 This modified version uses Telegram bot API v2, instead of the traditional v1.
 The main change is keyboard buttons instead of text typing.
+I will try to add new features.
+In the meanwhile, cd, download, upload, run and delete commands will not work.

 ### Why another one?